Source code for onnx_diagnostic.investigate.input_observer

 def str_obs(self) -> str:

-"""Prints out some information about the osbervations."""
+"""Prints out some information about the observations."""

 return (